-If a student with a fever must be transported on the bus, the student should be seated at the front of the bus, door side, apart from other students as much as possible.
+If a student is demonstrating signs of fever while on the bus, the student should be seated at the front of the bus, door side, apart from other students as much as possible.
 Upon arrival at school, the ill student should be escorted to the office where the student will be monitored until the parent or guardian can arrange to pick up the child.
 During the wait period, the student should continue to wear a mask and be isolated from other students and staff as much as possible until released to the parent or guardian.
 It is recommended the school have a room separate from the regular health room to isolate students with fever.